-Internal coherence refers to the synergy and/or complementarity with other VLIR-UOS funded activities, for example how the project matches with other VLIR-UOS projects (ICP, TEAM/SI, IUC, Global Minds projects, etc.) and how this will be facilitated in line with the needs of the direct and indirect beneficiaries (students, partner organisations, alumni, public/private/civil actors) and with the local partners' priorities (potential collaborations with other VLIR-UOS projects are important here, previous experience between the projects partners fits under lessons learned in Module 8).
+Internal coherence refers to the synergy and/or complementarity with other VLIR-UOS funded activities, for example how the project matches with other TEAM/SI, IUC, Global Minds projects, ICP's, etc. working in the same region or on the same topic (potential collaborations with other VLIR-UOS projects are important here, previous experience between the projects partners fits under lessons learned in Module 8).

-Leaving No One ✓ Does your stakeholder analysis include the perspectives of those (at risk Behind of being) left behind? ✓ Are left behind groups that might be affected by the intervention involved in planning & implementation in an active and meaningful way? ✓ Does your project consider representation and participation of women and disadvantaged groups in the identification and selection of project counterparts and/or advisors (e.g., women's groups, associations of persons with disability)?
+Leaving No One ✓ Does your stakeholder analysis include the perspectives of those (at risk Behind of being) left behind? ✓ Are left behind groups that might be affected by the intervention involved in planning & implementation in an active and meaningful way? √ Does your project consider representation and participation of women and disadvantaged groups in the identification and selection of project counterparts and/or advisors (e.g., women's groups, associations of persons with disability)?
 Interconnectedness ✓ Was your stakeholder analysis co-created by the relevant (local) actors, & indivisibility including marginalised groups?
 Multi-stakeholder ✓ Have you analysed which actors can support or contribute, and which partnerships actors might present obstacles or risks, taking into account interest and (MSPs) 🛂 power or influence? ✓ Are local actors (beyond institutional actors and including marginalised groups) involved in an active and meaningful way when relevant? ✓ Are partners involved in monitoring, evaluation and learning when relevant, including local actors and vulnerable groups?